Money Owed and Owned

 We have developed a slide presentation we call "Money Owed and Owned" which is approximately 75 minutes in length.
 It is described in more mathematical detail in Part II of .

-Slides 22 through 34 of this slide presentation as well as our book The Two Faces of Money describes fractional reserve deposit expansion which is part of our current "credit-as-money" system.
-Relatively recent changes in banking practices requires a bit of additional discussion concerning "fractional reserve deposit expansion" which was laid out decades ago in Modern Money Mechanics, an informational workbook put out by the Federal Reserve Bank of Chicago.
+Slides 22 through 34 of this slide presentation as well as our book The Two Faces of Money describes fractional reserve deposit expansion as being a part of our current "credit-as-money" system.
+However, relatively recent changes in banking practices requires a bit of additional discussion concerning "fractional reserve deposit expansion" which was laid out decades ago in Modern Money Mechanics, an informational workbook put out by the Federal Reserve Bank of Chicago.
 The opening paragraph is key to understanding the "deposit expansion" concept within a more "modern" adaptation of fractional reserve banking:

-Manipulation of interest rates, along with the amount of available reserves and reserve requirements are the primary methods by which central banks exert control over the credit-as-money creation system.
+Manipulation of interest rates, along with the amount of available reserves and reserve requirements, are the primary methods by which central banks exert control over the credit-as-money creation system.
 In recent years, central banks are increasingly being forced to choose historically low interest rates as the prime method for dealing with an economy that has become dangerously overburdened by debt relative to money with which to pay off said debt.
 (Importantly, the dollar has been undergoing continuous and systematic devaluation due to accumulated and growing debt.
 This is precisely why a 1910 dollar could be used to obtain far more goods and services than the same dollar of today.
 It all has to do with the well known mathematical law of exponential increase, or as Economist and Historian Michael Hudson puts it, the "Law of increase.")

 The Federal Reserve System utilizes two different interest rate mechanisms through which it controls the availability of credit aka "bank money."
 The first is the Fed Funds Rate which is "The interest rate at which banks and other depository institutions lend money to each other, usually on an overnight basis."
 The Fed Funds rates in turn "can be viewed as the base rate that determines the level of all other interest rates in the U.S. economy."